SalishSeaCast/docs/code-notes/salishsea-nemo/nemo-code.rst

 .. note::
     These build notes for :kbd:`orcinus` are provisional.
-    They include hard-coded library version numbers and paths for new netCDF and HDF5 libary builds that were created in early October 2015.
+    They include hard-coded library version numbers and paths for new netCDF and HDF5 library builds that were created in early October 2015.
-    The details below will change when those new libaries have been integrated into modules on :kbd:`orcinus`.
+    The details below will change when those new libraries have been integrated into modules on :kbd:`orcinus`.

 On :kbd:`orcinus`,
 XIOS_ was successfully built with the following :file:`arch/arch-*` files: